ibm-messaging/mq-golang/README.md

 * Removed xxx_CURRENT_LENGTH definitions from cmqc

 10 Jan 2017
-* Added support for the MQCD structure to allow programmable client connectivity, without requiring a CCDT.
-See the clienttest program for an example of using it.
+* Added support for the MQCD and MQSCO structures to allow programmable client connectivity, without requiring a CCDT.
+See the clientconn sample program for an example of using the MQCD.
 * Moved sample programs into subdirectory

 ## Health Warning